 Condition requirement Means of monitoring during period under review Compliance achieved?
 15. All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken.
 Yes 16.
 The consent holder shall provide to the Council, before 31 August each year, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year.
-Submitted late 17.
+Yes 17.
 Consent review provision.
-N/A N/A respect of this consent repliance and environmental performance in High Good the coastal marine area by deep well injection at the Manutani-B wellsite Condition requirement Means of monitoring during period under review Compliance achieved?
+N/A N/A respect of this consent npliance and environmental performance in ve performance in respect of this consent High High the coastat marate area by acep wett anjection at the Fianatanic B weatste Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Before exercising the consent the consent holder shall submit an "Injection Operation Management Plan."
 Receipt of satisfactory Injection Operation Management Plan.
 Yes 2.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information.
 Yes 3.
 No injection permitted after 1 June 2029.
 Assessment of injection records and site inspection notices.
 N/A 4.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes

-Table 14 Summary of performance for Consent 10575-1
+Table 13 Summary of performance for Consent 10575-1